Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Maret 2025 09.59.25 UTC
+- WIB: Kamis, 6 Maret 2025 10.34.08 UTC
-- WITA: Kamis, 6 Maret 2025 10.59.25 UTC
+- WITA: Kamis, 6 Maret 2025 11.34.08 UTC
-- WIT: Kamis, 6 Maret 2025 11.59.25 UTC
+- WIT: Kamis, 6 Maret 2025 12.34.08 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational